JustRegularLuna/rpp-backup/README.md

 A: Same house as the Move Deleter.

 ### Q: Where do I find Shiny Pokémon?
 A: The only "Event Shiny" for now is the Magikarp you buy in the Mt.
-Moon Pokécenter, but all other Pokémon have the same chance to be shiny as in [**Polished Crystal**][polished].
+Moon Pokécenter, but all other Pokémon have the same chance to be shiny as in [**Polished Crystal v2**][polished].
 Also, breeding at the Daycare is slightly more likely, due to the Day Care Man's Ditto being shiny.

 ### Q: Is Fairy type in this?
 A: Yes, Dark Steel and Fairy are all in, and type strengths/weaknesses match Gen 6.

 ### Q: Can I go to Johto?
 A: There is only Kanto for now.
+Johto is planned for the future, though.

 ### Q: Will you add so-and-so feature?
 A: Maybe!